godotengine/godot-docs/tutorials/navigation/navigation_using_navigationservers.rst

 Server Avoidance Callbacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-[There's a question that this section is the answer to, which should be stated explicitly]

 If RVO avoidance agents are registered for avoidance callbacks, the NavigationServer dispatches
 their ``velocity_computed`` signals just before the PhysicsServer synchronization.

-To learn more about NavigationAgents see :ref:`doc_navigation_using_navigationagents`.
+To learn more about NavigationAgents, see :ref:`doc_navigation_using_navigationagents`.

 The simplified order of execution for NavigationAgents that use avoidance: